Like all sensors on an engine, an engine coolant temperature sensor (CTS or ECT) is critical for a motor to run properly.

-Keep in mind temperature related codes can be something else with the ECT only one part of the cooling system.
+Keep in mind that temperature-related codes can be something else with the ECT only one part of the cooling system.

-First be sure it is getting voltage at the harness, as a bad harness, or cut in the wire, can cause the same symptoms as a bad ECT.
+- First, be sure it is getting voltage at the harness; a bad harness or a cut in the wire can cause the same symptoms as a bad ECT.

 The voltage may vary slightly but should be close to 5 Volts.

-If you do not get a good 5 volt read the harness is bad or a wire may have a cut somewhere.
+If you do not get a good 5-volt reading, the harness is bad, or a wire may have a cut somewhere.